cyuancheng/BlogPost_Celebrity_Divorce/README.md

 ## License<a name="licensing"></a>

-Must give credit to Udacity courses for some of code ideas, and to wikipedia for the data.
+I will give the credit to Udacity to inspire me to come up with this project.